Unforgettable (1996 film): Plot

-Krane and Dr. Briggs travel to the seedy motel where Eddie Dutton resides.
-He soon sees Eddie in the elevator, and has an overreaction to seeing him.
-Krane runs down the stairs after Eddie.
-Dr. Briggs yells at Krane to stop as he is straining his heart.
-Krane pursues Eddie, who pulls out a gun and starts to fire at Krane.
-Eddie runs into an alley, where the two struggle and Krane ends up with Eddie's gun.
-Eddie runs into a Catholic church, and grabs a young boy, holding him hostage with a knife.
-Dr Krane tries to talk Eddie down when the police arrive.
-Eventually Det.
-Bresler fatally shoots Eddie, and Dr. Krane is upset because he did not get to question Eddie.
+There, Krane sees Eddie and has an overreaction.
+He runs after Eddie, who starts firing a gun.
+In the ensuing fight, Krane ends up with Eddie's gun.
+Eddie runs into a church, and grabs a kid, holding him hostage with a knife.
+Krane tries to talk Eddie down when the police arrive.
+Eventually, Detective Don Bresler shoots Eddie dead.

-Dr. Krane is confronted about his erratic behavior by his supervisor who fires him.
-Krane and Dr. Briggs go to the Police station, where Krane sneaks into the autopsy room and steals a sample of Eddie's CSF.
+Because of his erratic behavior, Krane gets fired.
+He later sneaks into the autopsy room and steals a sample of Eddie's CSF.